Child Care Licensing

 This unit is responsible for the enforcement of the Child Care Licensing Act for registered child care family homes, licensed homes, licensed child care centers in Arkansas.

-Minimum Licensing Requirements - Effective May 1, 2015
+Minimum Licensing and Registration Requirements (all license types) - Effective January 1, 2020

-Please click on the PDF links below to access the newly revised Minimum Licensing and Registration Requirements for Child Care Centers, Child Care Family Homes, Registered Child Care Family Homes and Out-of-School Time facilities.
-Please note that the new revisions are highlighted in yellow.
+Please click on the links below to access the current Minimum Licensing and Registration Requirements for Child Care Centers, Child Care Family Homes, Registered Child Care Family Homes and Out-of-School Time facilities.
+Please note that the latest revisions are highlighted in yellow.

 - Child Care Center Licensing Requirements